mehnetunlu/mehnetunlu/README.md

  ### 🔭 What I'm currently learning and work on
-- Machine Learning projects
+- Machine Learning algorithms
 - Data visualization and analysis
-- Optimization techniques
+- Data preprocessing
-- Data science tools
+- scikit-learn library